MentorAction consists of two groups:

 Community Partnerships and The Steel City Allies

-Our Community Partnerships have created avenues for mentorship opportunities to flourish between mentors committed to ending gender-based violence and our youth.
+Our Community Partnerships have created avenues for mentorship opportunities to flourish between people committed to ending gender-based violence and youth.
 Establishing key community partnerships has been a critical and strategic decision to enhance the delivery of services, as well as engage various audiences.

 To date, our community partnerships include: